 During community meetings in north Monterey County about drinking water issues at the homes of residents, concerned parents of children at Ohlone Elementary continue to raise safe water issues in the school as a top priority.
-Right now, the State Water Board has indicated that both Ohlone Elementary School and Renaissance High School qualify for the state-funded emergency bottled water because both schools have chromium-6 over 10 ppb.
+The State Water Resources Control Board has indicated that both Ohlone Elementary School and Renaissance High School qualify for the state-funded emergency bottled water because both schools have chromium-6 over 10 ppb.
 We are committed to working with PVUSD to ensure that all district schools have access to safe and affordable drinking water by advocating for emergency and long-term solutions.

 9. What is needed for the CAA Urgent Drinking Water Needs Program funding application?

 It is a 2-page application.
-Community Water Center, another non-profit, or water system could support the school district with the application and/or administration.
+The school district, a non-profit organization, or a water system could be the grant applicant and/or grant administrator.
 The applicant would need to show that both schools are working on a long-term solution for the chromium-6 contamination, as this emergency funding program is only for 3 years maximum.
 More information here: https://www.waterboards.ca.gov/water_issues/programs/grants_loans/caa/urgent_water_needs.html

 10. What is the quality of bottled water delivered in 5-gallon refillable bottles to Pajaro Valley Unified School district?